Open-Markets-Initiative/Directory/Organizations/SmallX/Protocols/OrderDataFeed.md

-## Order Data Feed: SmallX Market Data
+## Order Data Feed: SmallX Ats Order And Trade Data Feed

-Sbe-encoded order data feed providing real-time order and trade information for the SmallX exchange.
+Binary market data feed publishing order and trade events for securities traded on the SmallX alternative trading system.

 ### Overview

-The SmallX Order Data Feed is a market data protocol using Simple Binary Encoding (Sbe) to disseminate real-time order activity and trade executions on the SmallX exchange.
-The protocol delivers order book updates including new orders, modifications, cancellations, and trade executions, enabling subscribers to reconstruct the current state of the order book.
+SmallX Order Data Feed is the market data product for the SmallX alternative trading system, publishing real-time order and trade events for securities traded on the venue.
+The feed is designed for subscribers that need visibility into SmallX order flow and execution activity as it happens.

-The feed uses Sbe encoding with fixed-position, fixed-length fields for efficient parsing and low-latency processing.
-Messages carry order-level detail providing visibility into individual order events as they occur on the SmallX matching engine, supporting both market surveillance and trading applications.
+Messages are delivered as sequenced binary records over Ip multicast with fixed-width fields for low-latency processing.
+Subscribers receive order add, modify, delete, and execute events along with trade reports and system events so they can reconstruct the SmallX order book and trade stream.

 ### Transport

-Udp multicast with sequenced packets for efficient delivery of order data to subscribers.
+Udp multicast for real-time delivery of sequenced binary order and trade messages with per-packet sequence numbers for gap detection.

 ### Key Characteristics

-- **Sbe encoded** - Fixed-position, fixed-length fields for zero-copy parsing
-- **Order-level data** - Individual order events including adds, modifies, and deletes
+- **Order and trade feed** - Real-time order events and executed trade reports
-- **Trade executions** - Real-time execution reports with price and size
+- **Ats market data** - Tailored for SmallX alternative trading system subscribers
-- **Multicast delivery** - Udp multicast for efficient one-to-many distribution
+- **Multicast delivery** - Real-time Udp multicast distribution of the feed
+- **Binary encoded** - Fixed-width compact binary message format
-- **Sequence numbered** - Packets carry sequence numbers for gap detection
+- **Sequence numbered** - Per-packet sequence numbers for gap detection
-- **Schema versioned** - Sbe Xml templates define message layouts